Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational

-We have performed 10 independent VQE iterations for both the statevector and the probabilistic simulations.
-For each VQE iteration, the initial set of parameters for the statevector simulation has been randomly chosen.
-For the probabilistic simulations, which needed 800,000 shots for convergence, we have first selected the set of initial parameters to be the output of the statevector simulator.
-This ensures that the given initial point is very close to the actual ground state wavefunction, thereby allowing for an investigation of the noise propagation on the quantum computing platform.
-In addition, we have also performed the probabilistic simulations for a random set of initial parameters that serves to test the convergence and noise mitigation of the algorithm.
-The noise models from \texttt{ibm\_kyiv}\footnote{\texttt{ibm\_kyiv} has been retired.
-However, we have used the downloaded noise model while it was active. } and \texttt{ibm\_brisbane} were used for this purpose.
-The circuit representing the ans\"atz may not match the hardware topology of the quantum computer (or its simulator).
-Therefore, the circuit is rewritten (transpiled) onto the chosen hardware (\texttt{ibm\_kyiv} and \texttt{ibm\_brisbane}).
+We have performed 10 independent VQE runs for both the statevector and the probabilistic simulations.
+In the latter case, we have considered both the presence and absence of hardware noise.
+For each VQE run, the initial set of parameters for the statevector simulation has been randomly chosen.
+For the probabilistic simulations, which needed 800,000 shots for convergence, we have used two types of initial parameters, namely, (1) the output parameters from the statevector simulator and (2) randomly generated parameters.
+The former set ensures that the given initial point is very close to the actual ground state wavefunction, thereby allowing for an investigation of the noise propagation on the quantum computing platform, while the latter set serves to test the convergence of the algorithm.
+The noise models from \texttt{ibm\_kyiv} and \texttt{ibm\_brisbane}\footnote{\texttt{ibm\_kyiv} and \texttt{ibm\_brisbane} have been retired.
+However, we have used the downloaded noise model while they were active. } were used for this purpose.
+The circuit representing the ansatz may not match the hardware topology of the quantum computer (or its simulator).
+Hence, it is transpiled onto the chosen hardware.
 In order that the outliers do not contribute to our final result, we have computed the median and the Median Absolute Deviation (MAD) of the ground state energy~\cite{Siwach2021}.